leshi01/CS-120-Website/README.md

-To run this website just open the html file and run the index.html
+To run this website just open the CS-120/html folder and run the index.html